less/less-docs/content/usage/guis-for-less.md

 ### [SimpLESS](http://wearekiss.com/simpless)

-> SimpLESS is a minimalistic Less compiler.
+> SimpLESS is a minimalistic LESS compiler.
 Just drag, drop and compile.

 One of the unique features of SimpLESS is that it supports 'prefixing' your CSS by using [http://prefixr.com.](http://prefixr.com).
 SimpLESS is built on the Titanium platform.
 Get more info: [http://wearekiss.com/simpless](http://wearekiss.com/simpless)